 As in the past, shows hosted by the Kitsap County Dahlia Society (KCDS) still awe the visitors as they gasp at the unbelievable beauty and color presented by the many blooms.
 Kitsap has hosted the first show of the season in the Pacific Northwest for many years.
-In August of 2004 the Federation of Northwest Dahlia Growers, which includes KCDS, hosted the 38th annual American Dahlia Society National Show in Seattle.
+In August of 2014 the Federation of Northwest Dahlia Growers, which includes KCDS, hosted the 48th annual American Dahlia Society National Show in Tacoma.
 Every year, the National Show draws growers from all over the world.

 There have been many Kitsap County Dahlia Society members who are known for their contributions to the dahlia world.
 The late Andy Babb is known to many for his work with the Trial Garden at Point Defiance Park and for his lasting originations such as Zing.
 He is honored by presentation of an annual award in his name at our annual show.
 Then there is the originator of Hulin’s Carnival, Mr. J. Hulin, who was involved in the society’s early years.
 Most recently there is the super team of David and Leone Smith.
 David and Leone are best known for their bloom that has been grown around the world, Chimacum Topaz.